Aleksandar Makedonski: Biography

 In 1995, Aleksandar Makedonski reconvened with Karter, Bajo, Deko and But, plus rhythm guitarist Aleksandar Krstevski - Cane.
 This lineup's first release was the song "Ako bide se vo red", recorded in March 1995 and released on the Macedonian Document - Step 2 compilation that year.
 Between May 1995 and May 1996, the group's second album Moeto carstvo was recorded, being released on the Makoton label in 1996.
-All three original members of Badmingtons are on Moeto carstvo, giving the album a style reminiscent of Badmingtons, Alanis Morissette and 1950s rock and roll.
+All three original members of Badmingtons are on Moeto carstvo, giving the album a style reminiscent of Badmingtons.

 In 1997, the group disbanded, and Karter switched to studio and film work, forming a new group called Opstrukcija later that year.
 Opstrukcija released their debut and only album, Sistem, in 1999.
 Badmingtons got back together for reunions in 2002 and 2007.
 A CD single of "Ako mi dadesh" was released in 2007, though the song was credited to Badmingtons (and credited to Opstrukcija in the film itself).